-Renata Keller is a filmmaker, artist, and graphic designer based in Berlin.
-She has worked in visual arts for over twenty-five years and is the Director of Vertical Impulse, a graphic design, film production, and art management firm.
-She is also the CEO and art director of the German philosophical quarterly magazine ‘evolve‘.
-With a master’s degree in Applied Imagination from Central St. Martin’s College of Art and Design (Dist), Renata went on to study documentary filmmaking in London.
-Keller made her first documentary in 2007 – The Future Speaks Ruthlessly Through Her.
-The film explores the visions of several women of different backgrounds and fields as they look toward the future of women.
-She then produced and directed a few short documentaries.
-Keller’s lifelong pursuit of philosophical and spiritual study, along with her interest in women’s development, led her to Gerda Lerner’s work and inspired the creation of Why Women Need to Climb Mountains.
+Renata Keller is a filmmaker and graphic designer based in Berlin.
+She has worked in visual arts for over twenty-five years and was until the end of 2018 the CEO and art director of the German philosophical quarterly magazine ‘evolve‘.
+With a master’s degree in Applied Imagination Renata went on to study documentary filmmaking in London.
+She runs various Salons in Berlin.
+Renata’s lifelong pursuit of philosophical and spiritual questions, along with her interest in women’s development, led her to Gerda Lerner’s work and inspired the creation of Why Women Need to Climb Mountains.

 Kathy began her career in publishing as an editor specializing in performing arts books at Doubleday & Co. in New York City.
 She went on to hold several positions in nonprofit education – event producer, publishing manager, educational center director, marketing and public relations manager.
 Following a lifelong passion for music, Kathy later started a music management and concert production company in MA, 4th Dimension Productions.
 Recently relocating to New York, she is now Principal at KB Marketing Communications Consulting, Inc. Kathy’s interest in supporting women’s personal and professional growth led her to co-found the Evolving Women’s Alliance in 2011, devoted to education about women’s history and cultural issues relevant to women today.